Nepali tea: History

-During the Rana Dynasty
+During the Rana dynasty

 During the 1800s and the early 1900s, Nepal was under the reign of a highly centralized autocracy, the Rana Dynasty, which acted as a monarchy; their policies resulted in the isolation of Nepal from the external world.
 Nepal's borders and governance were constantly under turmoil, both internally and externally.
 Unlike India, the policies helped Nepal retain its national independence from the British colonial rule, but isolated it from modernization and economic development.
 Thus the nascent Nepali tea industry was adversely affected compared with the nearby Darjeeling tea industry, which thrived under the British colonial rule.

 It is believed that the first tea bushes in Nepal were grown from seeds which were given as a gift by the Chinese Emperor to the then Prime Minister of Nepal, Jung Bahadur Rana.
-Nevertheless, Nepal's tea industry owes its roots to the colonization of India, by the world's first multinational company, the “East India Company”, under the British Empire.
-Around 1863, within 10 years of the first tea plantation being set up in Darjeeling, hybrids of tea bushes were brought, and the Nepal's first tea plantation, Ilam Tea Estate was set up in Ilam district, at an altitude of 4,500-5,000 feet above the sea level.
+Nevertheless, Nepal's tea industry owes its roots to the colonization of India, by the world's first multinational company, the "East India Company", under the British Empire.
+Around 1863, within 10 years of the first tea plantation being set up in Darjeeling, hybrids of tea bushes were brought, and the Nepal's first tea plantation, Ilam Tea Estate was set up in Ilam district, at an altitude of 4,500–5,000 feet above the sea level.
 Visioning better future prospects of the tea industry in Nepal, two years later a second tea plantation, Soktim Tea Estate was set up in Ilam district.
-Later into the 1900s the Nepalese tea producers acted as suppliers to Darjeeling factories when tea bushes became old and yields decreased.
+Later into the 1900s the Nepali tea producers acted as suppliers to Darjeeling factories when tea bushes became old and yields decreased.

 However, the nascent tea industry of Nepal failed to grow.
 At a time when the Darjeeling tea industry was beginning to do very well in the global mercantilist market, the tea industry of Nepal failed to provide even for the domestic consumption.
-The reason for the setback of the Nepal's young tea industry was mainly due to political turmoil and resulting economic policies of that period, under the reign of the Rana Dynasty.
+The reason for the setback of the Nepal's young tea industry was mainly due to political turmoil and resulting economic policies of that period, under the reign of the Rana dynasty.